ADHD symptoms are stress symptoms

 3.8.4.
 Sensory overload

-Overstimulation is a symptom of stress.44
+Overstimulation is a symptom of stress.45

-Heightened sensitivity can also be referred to as high sensitivity.
+Increased sensitivity can also be referred to as high sensitivity.

-In ADHD: stimulus filter too wide open.
+For ADHD: stimulus filter too wide open.

 3.9.
-Alexithymia (reduced perception of feelings)
+Alexithymia (reduced emotional perception)

-- Reduced perception of own feelings45
+- Reduced awareness of one’s own feelings46

 3.10.
-Frustration Intolerance
+Frustration intolerance

 Frustration intolerance is a typical ADHD symptom.

 3.11.
-Easier to get sick
+Easier to offend

 4. Physical symptoms